-Monitoring under Mon-1b, Task 2b was highly successful in 2023 for both the Chowade River and Cypress Creek.
+Monitoring under Mon-1b, Task 2b was highly successful in 2024 for both the Chowade River and Cypress Creek.
 Low flows facilitated early installation of resistivity counters and PIT arrays, and no outages or data gaps occurred over the monitoring period.
-The Chowade River monitoring site was moved in 2023 to ensure the full river was monitored (the site was moved upstream of a growing side channel).
-The new site was successful, as evidenced by high counter accuracy and high PIT array detection efficiency.
+The Chowade River monitoring site was moved in 2023 to ensure the full river was monitored (the site was moved upstream of a growing side channel); the site remained in the same position in 2024.
+The selected site was successful, as evidenced by high counter accuracy and high PIT array detection efficiency.

-Algal growth has been increasing in Cypress Creek in recent years, and high macrophyte density in 2023 likely negatively affected monitoring efficiency.
+Algal growth has been increasing in Cypress Creek in recent years, and high macrophyte density in 2023 and 2024 likely negatively affected monitoring efficiency.
 High volumes of filamentous macrophytes floated downstream past the counter site and became entangled in counter pads and PIT antennas (Appendix E).
-The algal growth has been submitted to the BC Algae Watch portal to determine species (submission ID: AW791).
-Increased drag from macrophyte debris caused the PIT antennas to distort, causing reduced detection efficiency.
+Increased drag from macrophyte debris caused the PIT antennas to distort, causing reduced detection efficiency and increased wear on equipment.
 Also, macrophytes obscured redds and redd markers during redd surveys, likely reducing aerial and ground detection efficiency relative to previous years.
 Site-specific conditions, such as increased macrophyte growth, are assessed each year and site modifications are made whenever possible to maximize monitoring efficiency.
+The increase in terrestrial vegetation also decreased the efficiency in solar power generation.
+Regular maintenance and upkeep of foliage is required to ensure power generation is sufficient for our equipment.